Naituw/IPAPatch/README.md

    Replace the IPA file located at `IPAPatch/Assets/app.ipa` with yours, this is a placeholder file.
 The filename should remain `app.ipa` after replacing.

-4. **Place External Frameworks (Optional)**
+4. **Place External Resources/Frameworks (Optional)**

+   Follow types of external file are supported:
+   - **Frameworks**:
-   External frameworks can be placed at `IPAPatch/Assets/Frameworks` folder.
-Frameworks will be linked automatically.
+     - External frameworks can be placed at `IPAPatch/Assets/Frameworks` folder.
+     - Frameworks will be linked automatically.

-   For example `IPAPatch/Assets/Frameworks/RevealServer.framework`
+     - For example `IPAPatch/Assets/Frameworks/RevealServer.framework`
+   - **Dynamic Libraries**:
+     - External dynamic libraries can be placed at `IPAPatch/Assets/Dylibs` folder.
+     - Libraries will be linked automatically
+   - **Resources/Bundles**:
+     - Other resources or bundles can be placed at `IPAPatch/Assets/Resources`
+     - Resources will be copied directly to the main bundle of original app

 5. **Configure Build Settings**